 Berries are good for your health because they are high in fiber and antioxidants (1).
 You can have these as natural sweeteners in your oatmeal, or healthy snacks to give yourself an energy boost in the middle of the day.

 Filling up on healthy carbohydrates such as whole grains is a great way to lose belly fat and achieve slim thighs.
 Whole grains contain fiber (that slows down digestion) and complex carbs that release glucose slowly into your bloodstream.
-This process helps stabilize insulin levels, and keeps your energy levels up during the day (21).
+This process helps stabilize blood sugar levels, and keeps your energy levels up during the day (21).

 Water has many proven benefits for weight loss, so you should aim to drink about 8 glasses per day (at least) (19).
-Herbal teas such as peppermint have been shown by multiple studies to reduce digestive problems and pain caused by gas build-up in your stomach (14).

 Step 3 – Exercise Regularly!